 G. Traffic Generation.
 A Home Occupation use shall not generate vehicular or truck traffic in greater volume than that normally expected in the residential district in which the home occupation is located.

 H. Parking.
 Any parking for the Home Occupation use shall be on site and comply with the requirements of Article 4.2: Off-Street Parking and Loading Regulations.

 I. Licensing.
 Home Occupations shall comply with applicable licensing requirements.

 9. The neighbor's dog is barking all the time, can something be done about the constant noise its driving us crazy?

-Yes, barking dogs are handled by the Gilbert Police Department and the Code Compliance Department on a complaint basis, the Municipal Code section on barking dogs reads as follows:
+Yes, barking dogs are addressed by the Gilbert Police Department and the Code Compliance Department on a complaint basis, the Municipal Code section pertaining to barking dogs, reads as follows:

 It is important to note that the Town cannot move forward with court action without having the required two complainants